azazmuzaffar/Newlauncher-7-Pages-/instruction.md

 **********************************************

-At NEWLAUNCHER, we bridge buyers to developers.
+At NEWLAUNCHER, we bridge buyers to developers.<br>
-To date, we have partnered with 78 developers.
+To date, we have partnered with 78 developers.<br>
-And by 2023, we will be adding 30 more developers, bringing 99.9% of available launches to our portal.
+And by 2023, we will be adding 30 more developers, bringing 99.9% of available launches to our portal.<br>
-We are humbled & driven to serve you.
+We are humbled & driven to serve you.<br>
-At NEWLAUNCHER, we strive for excellence.
+At NEWLAUNCHER, we strive for excellence.<br>
-We innovated NEWLAUNCHER, keeping you in mind.
+We innovated NEWLAUNCHER, keeping you in mind.<br>
 To be the only platform of choice for new launches.

 **********************************************